 He waded ashore as head of 150 men, screaming “The March of the Cameron Men”

 MÅLØY, NORWAY: A War Centre in Norway is above all honouring a British war hero after a military raid during the World War II.
-At the new Måløy Raid Center located on the Norwegian west coast, Colonel Jack Churchill is respected with a dedicated space along the Norwegian Captain Martin Linge who fell in the same operation.
+At the Måløy Raid Center located on the Norwegian west coast, Colonel Jack Churchill is respected.
+With a dedicated space along the Norwegian Captain Martin Linge who fell in the same operation.

 Jack Churchill was second in command in Operation Archery, a raid on the German stronghold at Vågsøy on December 27, 1941.
-While the Germans were singing Christmas songs, this attack and a following dramatic story was about to occur as the first allied full-scale combined operation, where the Navy, The Air Force and soldiers attached simultaneously under a joint leadership.
+While the Germans were singing Christmas songs, this attack was about to occur.
+A following dramatic story came in the first allied full-scale combined operation.
+Where the Navy, The Air Force and soldiers attached simultaneously under a joint leadership.

 Mad Jack with bow and sword